 While you're entitled to appeal the judgment in your case, failing to do so in the right way and at the right time can determine whether your appeal will actually be heard.
 Thankfully, you don't need to go through this process on your own.
-Instead, you can rely on the experience of a criminal defense attorney.
-You can contact one in your area today, including one that specializes in criminal appeals, and arrange for a free evaluation of your case.
+Instead, you can contact an experienced litigation and appeals lawyer near you to help guide you through to the appeals process and file any necessary paperwork on your behalf.